How Much Money Can a Parent Make for a Child to Get SSI?

 SSI is the supplemental income program operated by the Social Security Administration.
 Income from this program is intended to support people with low incomes and a qualifying disability.

 Minor children with a disability or who are blind may be eligible for a monthly cash benefit that can be spent like any other income.
-Individuals who qualify for SSI got an average of $654 a month in 2023, though this amount partly depends on the degree to which the recipient is disabled and the family’s income and assets.

 How Does the SSA Evaluate Parental Income?